If you’re a tech startup, bootstrapping your own R&D may be a bad idea. The current IT landscape makes it a risk that may doom your company. Really!

 Could you approach your R&D needs the same way?

-- Operational human expertise, located in a secured environment, that can easily launch and manage your MVP
+Operational human expertise, located in a secure environment, that can easily launch and manage your MVP

 Established companies are now doing the same and cooperate with external partners when tackling new technologies they are not familiar with, such as mobile, Cloud or AI development projects.